SumoLogic/sumologic-otel-collector/docs/migration.md

     ## Installed Collector substitute for `Source Host`.
     source_host: example host
   transform/clear_logs_timestamp:
-    ## By default every data has timestamp (usually set to receive time)
+    ## By default every data has timestamp (usually set to receipt time)
     ## and therefore Sumo Logic backend do not try to parse it from log body.
     ## Using this processor works like `Enable Timestamp Parsing`,
     ## where `Time Zone` is going to be taken from `extensions` section.